quba42/flexpart_containerization/README.md

 * Each docker image build context provided, is placed within its own folder in the repository root.

-# TODO

-* Extend the README.md file to provide a proper documentation.
-* Add more extensive "sanity checks" to the quicklook container.
-* Implement the missing command line options for the quicklook container.
-* Add a license to this repository.

 # Basic Usage Instructions

 The following describes a quick guide how to run a basic Flexpart simulation.